-2.3 It is extremely helpful to have a working prototype to test.
-This need not be an expensive process.
+It is extremely helpful to have a working prototype to test out

 - Start with a simple prototype such as a drawing.
-Good feedback at this stage can save time and money.
+Feedback at this stage can save time and money.

 - Look at recent developments in related products.
-Visit trade shows to get ideas of forthcoming products and trends before they hit the market.
+Visit trade shows to get a preview of forthcoming products and trends before they hit the market.

-2.5 Work out how to reduce each risk to an acceptable level.
+Work out how to reduce each risk to an acceptable level

 - For example, can your new design be patented or protected in some other way?